homiedopie/beberlei.de/drafts/explicit_global_state_with_context_objects.rst

     living within a context to see the outside world.
 Objects living in a different context see a different view of the outside world.

-Besides the obvoius use of encapsulating services and config variables, the definition talks about two important properties:
+Besides the obvious use of encapsulating services and config variables, this definition mentions two important properties:

-1. Allows to see the outside world, does not mean it can change it.
+1. Allows to see the outside world, which does *not* mean it can change it.
-   In my opinion it is essential that context objects are immutable, to avoid problems of side effects.
+   In my opinion it is essential that context objects are immutable, to avoid side effects.

 2. The possibility of objects living in different contexts, seeing different context objects suggets that a context object